OfficeDev/Outlook-Add-in-ScanForMe/README.md

 <a name="components"></a>
 ##Key components

 This solution was created in [Visual Studio](https://msdn.microsoft.com/library/office/fp179827.aspx#Tools_CreatingWithVS).
-It consists of two projects - ActionDetector and ActionDetectorWeb.
+It consists of two projects - ScanForMe and ScanForMeWeb.
 Here's a list of the key files within those projects.
-#### ActionDetector project
+#### ScanForMe project

-* [```ActionDetector.xml```](https://github.com/OfficeDev/Outlook-Add-in-ActionDetector/blob/master/ActionDetector/ActionDetectorManifest/ActionDetector.xml) The [manifest file](https://msdn.microsoft.com/library/office/jj220082.aspx#StartBuildingApps_AnatomyofApp) for the Word add-in.
+* [```ScanForMe.xml```](https://github.com/OfficeDev/Outlook-Add-in-ScanForMe/blob/master/ScanForMe/ScanForMeManifest/ScanForMe.xml) The [manifest file](https://msdn.microsoft.com/library/office/jj220082.aspx#StartBuildingApps_AnatomyofApp) for the Word add-in.

-#### ActionDetectorWeb project
+#### ScanForMeWeb project

-* [```Home.html```](https://github.com/OfficeDev/Outlook-Add-in-ActionDetector/blob/master/ActionDetectorWeb/AppRead/Home/Home.html) The HTML user interface for the Word add-in.
+* [```Home.html```](https://github.com/OfficeDev/Outlook-Add-in-ScanForMe/blob/master/ScanForMeWeb/AppRead/Home/Home.html) The HTML user interface for the Word add-in.
-* [```Home.js```](https://github.com/OfficeDev/Outlook-Add-in-ActionDetector/blob/master/ActionDetectorWeb/AppRead/Home/Home.js) The JavaScript code used by Home.html to interact with Word using the JavaScript for Office API.
+* [```Home.js```](https://github.com/OfficeDev/Outlook-Add-in-ScanForMe/blob/master/ScanForMeWeb/AppRead/Home/Home.js) The JavaScript code used by Home.html to interact with Word using the JavaScript for Office API.

 <a name="codedescription"></a>
 ##Description of the code

-The core logic of this sample is in the [```Home.js```](https://github.com/OfficeDev/Outlook-Add-in-ActionDetector/blob/master/ActionDetectorWeb/AppRead/Home/Home.js)  file in the ActionDetectorWeb project.
+The core logic of this sample is in the [```Home.js```](https://github.com/OfficeDev/Outlook-Add-in-ScanForMe/blob/master/ScanForMeWeb/AppRead/Home/Home.js)  file in the ScanForMeWeb project.

 Once the add-in is initialized, the `item.to` and `item.cc` properties are scanned for the presence of the user's email address.
 The user email address is retrieved from the [```Office.context.mailbox.userProfile```](https://msdn.microsoft.com/library/office/fp160976.aspx) property.
 If the user was found on the to or cc lines of this email, that fact is registered on the UI of the add-in.